-Approximate Duration in Weeks: 91 (for Day classes) and 107 (for Evening classes)
+92.5 Semester Credit Hours Approximate Duration in Weeks: 91 (for Day classes) Hybrid Program: Online & In-Person

 Cardiovascular Technologists conduct tests on cardiovascular systems of patients for diagnostic purposes.
 They may conduct or assist in electrocardiograms, and cardiac catheterizations, and similar tests.